 Looking for a calm and cosy winter break before the Christmas chaos?
 This hidden Victorian gem in Connemara is the place

-A small Victorian fishing lodge on the shores of Camus Bay, Screebe House has all the old-world charm of a grand home coupled with a handful of rooms that make the place feel like your own home for the night
+A small Victorian fishing lodge on the shores of Camus Bay, Screebe House has all the old-world charm of a grand residence coupled with a handful of rooms that make the place feel like your own home for the night

-With just ten rooms and three suites, Screebe really does have that perfect balance between feeling like you have the run of the place, but there’s also a gourmet chef and barman on hand to cater to your every whim.
+With just 10 rooms and three suites, Screebe really does have that perfect balance between feeling like you have the run of the place, but there’s also a gourmet chef and barman on hand to cater to your every whim.
 This sense of homeliness is only heightened by Ursula, who comes bounding in for a chat.
 We might have thought she was just a particularly loquacious guest, only when Georgie rose to attention and trailed after her did we realise she was the owner.

 Ursula first arrived in Screebe House in the early 1990s and a number of the staff she hired almost 30 years ago are still there.
 A family-run business, a handful of staff stop by to say hi as kids come thundering through, trailing towels as they head to the indoor salt-water swimming pool overlooking the bay.

-A few glasses of wine, some chats with John the manager, who lives “just across the bay there, you can see I left the light on,” and a visit from Georgie, we wrapped things up with the “Panna cotta, passionfruit and curry cake”, which was crumbly and smooth and warming, the perfect finish before falling into the excessively large bed – we had two duvets, that’s how big it was.
+A few glasses of wine, some chats with John the manager, who lives “just across the bay there, you can see I left the light on,” and a visit from Georgie, we wrapped things up with the “panna cotta, passionfruit and curry cake”, which was crumbly and smooth and warming – the perfect finish before falling into the excessively large bed.
+We had two duvets, that’s how big it was.

 Next morning, after a breakfast of the best Irish fry I’ve had in a long time, we meandered down the path to the spa and finally got a look at the sea views as swans congregated in this sheltered corner of the bay for winter.
 The pool might overlook the water but more impressive was the outdoor hot tub, which had a path leading directly down to the shore, should you be so inclined.
 It being November, I was not tempted but a few brave souls made the dash down and back, swearing it made the hot tub even better.

-A quick pat on the head to Georgie and a wave we head for the car.
+A quick pat on the head to Georgie and a wave before we head for the car.
 It was only 18 hours or so and just a short hop from home but it could have been a four-night stay on the other side of the world (minus the travel time).
 I’ve already bought a voucher as a wedding gift for a friend.